 At Orchard Academy we are working in partnership with Milton Keynes Council and Thames Valley Police to identify and provide appropriate support to pupils who have experienced domestic abuse in their household; nationally this scheme is called Operation Encompass.
-In order to achieve this, Milton Keynes Council will share police information with the Designated Safeguarding Lead(s) of all domestic incidents where one of our pupils has been affected.
+In order to achieve this, they will share police information with the Designated Safeguarding Lead(s) of all domestic incidents where one of our pupils has been affected.
 On receipt of any information, the Designated Safeguarding Lead will decide on the appropriate support the child requires, this could be silent or overt.

+All information sharing and resulting actions will be undertaken in accordance with the 'NSCP Protocol for Domestic Abuse - Notifications to Schools'.
 We will record this information and store this information in accordance with the record keeping procedures outlined in this policy.
-The Milton Keynes Domestic Abuse Strategy 2020-2025 can be found here.